aug5thmusic/weber/README.md

 ## License

-This edition is in the Public Domain.
-I waive all copyright and related rights.
-You are free to print, download, share, modify, or perform it for any purpose, without asking permission.
+This edition is released under CC0 1.0 Universal (Public Domain Dedication).
+See https://creativecommons.org/publicdomain/zero/1.0/ You are free to print, download, share, modify, or perform it for any purpose, without asking permission.